smaurice101/readthedocs/docs/source/rtms.rst

               - /rtms/rawdata/mysearchfile1
               - /rtms/rawdata/mysearchfile1
          #.
 Change **--env READTHEDOCS='<Enter Readthedocs token>'** ((For quick testing use: **'aefa71df39ad764ac2785b3167b77e8c1d7c553a'**)
+           - This will create new solution documentation that can be found here: `https://cybersecurityrtms-aefa-ai.readthedocs.io/en/latest/ <https://cybersecurityrtms-aefa-ai.readthedocs.io/en/latest/>`_

-Now that you know the basic setuop to run the solution - just change it with your own files and fodlers...as you want!
+Now that you know the basic setup to run the RTMS solution - just change it with your own files and folders...as you want!

 RTMS Solution Architecture
 -------------------------